UsamaRashid/ai-model-playground/README.md

 ## 🎯 Usage

 ### Getting Started
-1. **Login**: Enter your email and verify with the code sent to your email
+1. **Login**: Click "Continue with Google" to sign in with your Google account
 2. **Select Models**: Choose which AI models to compare (2-3 models required)
 3. **Enter Prompt**: Type your prompt in the text area
 4. **Submit**: Click "Start Comparison" to begin